arkawi97/Internal-GT/README.md

 ### Using the patcher
 * Drag any unpatched Growtopia file into patcher
-* Put INZERNAL.dll into same directory as Growtopia
+* Put Internal into same directory as Growtopia
-* When you launch Growtopia, INZERNAL.dll is automatically loaded
+* When you launch Growtopia, Internal is automatically loaded
 * Does not require admin perms like injector
 * **You can use injector with patched file too**